iniemamocny/Meblomat/docs/supabase-setup.md

   );
 ```

-> ℹ️ If you've previously run `select storage.create_bucket('avatars', false);`, replace it with the `insert … on conflict do nothing` statement above.
-The direct insert succeeds even when the helper is unavailable and the `on conflict` clause keeps the bucket creation idempotent alongside the drop-and-create policy pattern.
->
-> ❗️ Seeing `ERROR: 42883: function storage.create_bucket(unknown, boolean) does not exist` usually means an older helper call is still in your script.
-Remove that `select storage.create_bucket(...)` line and rerun the insert so Supabase stops raising the error.
+> ❗️ If an earlier script (or an auto-merge) left `select storage.create_bucket('avatars', false);` in place, delete that line before rerunning this block.
+The helper is missing on some Supabase projects and will keep throwing `ERROR: 42883: function storage.create_bucket(unknown, boolean) does not exist` until it is removed.